Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Methods

 where \(\operatorname{vec}(\cdot)\) denotes vectorization of the upper triangle, and \(z(\cdot)\) denotes per-step standardization to zero mean and unit variance.

 Pearson correlation is used for the RSA loss during training to ensure the loss is differentiable.

-\paragraph{Hybrid Loss.} We combine the triplet (local) and RSA (more global) supervision with a weighted objective:
+\paragraph{Hybrid Loss.} We combine triplet (local) and RSA (global) supervisions with a weighted objective:

-where \(\Ltrip\) captures fine-grained constraints from odd-one-out judgments and \(\LRSA\) encourages broader geometric alignment on sampled subsets.
-The indicator \(\mathbb{1}_{\text{RSA}}(t)\) equals \(1\) if step \(t\) is one of the scheduled RSA steps and \(0\) otherwise.
-Specifically, we compute the total number of optimizer steps in an epoch, divide by \(6\), and activate the RSA loss at these evenly spaced intervals.
-We fix \(\alpha=0.7\) and linearly ramp \(\beta\) from \(0.3\) to \(0.7\) over training epochs.
+where $\Ltrip$ captures fine-grained constraints from odd-one-out judgments and $\LRSA$ encourages broader geometric alignment on sampled subsets.
+The indicator $I_{\mathrm{RSA}}(t)$ equals 1 when RSA supervision is applied at optimizer step $t$, and 0 otherwise.
+Specifically, we apply the RSA loss at six evenly spaced optimizer steps per epoch.
+We fix $\alpha = 0.7$ and linearly ramp $\beta^{(t)}$ from 0.3 to 0.7 over training epochs.
+We do this to emphasize the local triplet loss early and ensure the model starts by getting the odd-one-out relationships correct, then gradually increase the weight of the global RSA loss, $\beta^{(t)}$, as training progresses to fine-tune the overall similarity structure (see Appendix \S\ref{app:hybrid_loss}).

 \paragraph{Training Procedure.} We fine-tune for $50$ epochs with AdamW \citep[see][]{AdamW_2017} with learning rate = $1\times10^{-4}$, mixed precision, and gradient-checkpointing, using a batch size of $4$.
 At each optimizer step, we apply the triplet loss; the RSA term is injected periodically as described above.
-We select the best checkpoint by RSA validation performance on a held-out $20\%$ split of the training judgments (monitoring explained variance $R^2$).
+We select the best checkpoint based on RSA validation performance on a held-out $20\%$ split of the training judgments (monitoring explained variance $R^2$).
 For ablations, we also train models with triplet-only and RSA-only objectives under the same optimizer and schedule.